Archan6el/NSA-Codebreaker-2025-Writeup/Task5.md

 Done in 24.182218213s
 ```

 Well, we can now make a Python script to test if these keys are correct.
-We compile all of the encrypted messages from the Wireshark transmission, and try to decrypt them using our found keys
+We compile all of the encrypted messages from the Wireshark transmissions, and try to decrypt them using our found keys

 ```python